 The Sport Open buds come with a nice-looking charging case that you can attach to the earbuds when not in use.

-The Bose Music app offers little in the way of features, but Bose is known for dropping substantial updates to its headsets after the products go on sale.
+The Bose Music app lets little in the way of special features, but Bose is known for dropping substantial updates to its headsets after the Bose products go on sale.

-It is entirely possible that future Bose Sport Open Earbuds may come with active noise cancellation, Ambient Aware, or other features that aren’t even on the market yet.
+It is entirely possible that future Bose Open Sport Earbuds may come with active noise cancellation, transparency mode, Ambient Aware, or other features that aren’t even on the market yet.

 This is where Bose really separates itself from most others in the business.
 At this point, they are unrivaled in the smart headphone market.